Co-Director, Addiction Science Center

 1995: Appalachian State University, B.S.
 Major Areas: English, Secondary Education

-Crisis Stabilization Unit, Magnolia Ridge, and Willow Ridge, Frontier Health, Johnson
+- 10/2014-12/2016: PRN Therapist, In-patient crisis and alcohol and drug treatment, Crisis Stabilization Unit, Magnolia Ridge, and Willow Ridge, Frontier Health, Johnson City, TN

 Mason Whittington Distinguished Service Award, July 9, 2007